List of Blue Grass Boys members: 1948–1949: Second musicians' strike and lineup changes

 In the wake of the second restriction on recording, the entire lineup of the BGB changed.
-First, in January, Wise left to join former Clyde Moody's solo band, with Benny Martin — who had briefly filled in for Wise during some of the last shows of 1947 — taking his place.
+First, in January, Wise left to join former Clyde Moody's solo band, with Benny Martin—who had briefly filled in for Wise during some of the last shows of 1947—taking his place.
 The next month, Scruggs followed, playing his last show on February 21, 1948.
 The band tried playing with Tommy Goad and later Lloyd McCraw in place of Scruggs, before a brief period without a banjo player.
 Flatt and Watts also gave Monroe their notice at this time, remaining until mid-March.
 Just before they left, the group added Claude "Jackie" Phelps on steel guitar (to cover for the missing banjo) and brought in Joel Price as a temporary stand-in bassist, with both made full-time members upon Flatt and Watts' departures.
 Having heard the band performing without a banjo, Don Reno turned up at a BGB show on March 9 and performed with the group, with Monroe hiring him almost immediately.

 Unhappy with Phelps' performance on lead vocals, Monroe hired Homer "Jim" Eanes in April, who had just spent a few weeks in the first lineup of Flatt and Scruggs' new band the Foggy Mountain Boys (for which Watts had also been enlisted).
 He only remained for a month, however, and was replaced by Doyle Wright during May and June; when he left too, Reno took over lead vocal duties.
 The lineup remained stable for the rest of 1948, touring as part of Monroe's last season with a tent show, before Phelps left in March 1949.
-Stan Hankinson — one half of the Kentucky Twins, who were touring with the BGB — filled in for around a month.
+Stan Hankinson—one half of the Kentucky Twins, who were touring with the BGB—filled in for around a month.
 In April, Phelps was officially replaced by Malcolm "Mac" Wiseman, another recent alumnus of Flatt and Scruggs' band.
 Around the same time, Mack Carger replaced Price, who had left to tour with singer George Morgan.
 By early-June, Martin had also left to work with Roy Acuff, replaced briefly by Floyd Ethridge and later Gene Christian.

-Reno left the BGB in mid-July, at which point Wiseman took over on lead vocals.
+Reno left the BGB in mid-July, at which point Wiseman took over as lead vocalist.
 The band played briefly without a banjo player again, before Rudy Lyle was hired in mid-August to take over.
 Around the same time, Wise returned on fiddle and Jack Thompson replaced Carger on bass.
 With the new lineup in place, the BGB recorded four songs on October 22, 1949, which made up two singles: "The Girl in the Blue Velvet Band/Blue Grass Stomp" and "Can't You Hear Me Callin'/Travellin' This Road".
 In mid-December, Monroe informed Wiseman that he was replacing him with Jimmy Martin, who had joined the related Shenandoah Valley Trio a few months earlier and featured onstage with the BGB a handful of times.
 Around the same time, Price returned on bass, as Thompson had chosen to leave.